-Painter Jill Hooper is from North Carolina & New York, where she was born in 1970.
+Painter Jill Hooper is from North Carolina & was born in New York.
 Hooper showed a fondness for drawing and draftsmanship at a young age.
 She worked under D. Jeffrey Mims for an extended period in North Carolina as well as in Florence, Italy, studying still life, portraiture, and the figure.
 She also studied at Universite de Haute Bretagne in Rennes, France where she learned printmaking.
 Hooper studied portraiture with a focus on the sight-size traditions with Charles Cecil in Florence.
 In 2006, she participated in the apprentice program under Benjamin Long VI at the League of the Carolinas, as well as assisted him with the Crossnore fresco in mountains of North Carolina.

 Hooper's exposure to classical realism and to the academic figurative style transformed her work and persona.
 As her training became her own singular task, she traveled to the deserts of Utah and the museums of London and Vienna, drawing and painting from life and Old Master examples.